Cosmetics and sunscreen

-You should use sunscreen when you go out in the sun.
-This is especially important during pregnancy because the sun can increase hyperpigmentation and pregnancy mask.
-Use a cream or lotion with an SPF (sun protection factor) of at least 30 that protects against both UVA and UVB rays.
+You are advised to use sunscreen when you go out in the sun.
+This is especially important during pregnancy because the sun can increase hyperpigmentation and pregnancy mask (see Hyperpigmentation).
+Use a cream or lotion with a sun protection factor (SPF) of at least 30 that protects against both UVA and UVB rays.
 Be especially careful to protect your face.

 If you are unable to avoid situations where you will be exposed to insects and you are obliged to use insect repellent, it is best to use one that contains DEET, icaridin, or soybean oil.

 DEET- and icaridin-based products protect against both mosquitos and ticks, but soybean oil–based products do not protect against ticks.

 If you are pregnant, do not use products containing more than 30% DEET, 20% icaridin, or 2% soybean oil.
 Be sure to read the label to know how long the protection will last.
 Reapply only as needed.

 A few precautions

 There is no scientific proof that the use of these insect repellents by pregnant women presents a risk to the health of the baby they are carrying.
 But it is important to apply the product to exposed skin only and to wash off any excess.

 To limit your exposure to these products, you can apply them to your clothes rather than directly onto your skin.
 Wearing long pants and light colours is another way to help protect against insect bites.